The Ethics Committee

 Likewise, the Ethics Committee can be commissioned to advise the Presidential Board and the Senate and, on its own initiative, deal with questions of fundamental relevance.
 In this respect, it is independent and free from directives.

-The administrative office of the Ethics Committee is nested in the Research Department.
+The administrative office of the Ethics Committee is nested in the Research and Transfer Services.